-Children are naturally curious.
-They will likely innocently point out a person who is different from them and ask questions about them.
-One of the best ways to help young children understand and embrace differences is to speak openly and honestly about the differences between people, and then follow up with a statement about how people are the same.
+Then follow up with a statement about how people are the same.
 Perhaps they have similar interests or traditions.
 All people have feelings like happiness and sadness, frustration and joy.
-With your modeling and a little encouragement, your child will be able to recognize and celebrate what makes others special.
+With modeling and a little encouragement, your child will be able to recognize and celebrate what makes everyone special.

-Because most children experience and learn their culture through family, at Primrose, our exclusive Balanced Learning® approach provides a blend of classroom and at-home activities to support and engage families in getting to know one another.
-For example, through our Celebrating Cultures experiences, the children examine their own customs and traditions and compare them to those practiced by other families in the classroom.
+Most children experience and learn their culture through family.
+At Primrose, our exclusive Balanced Learning® approach provides a blend of classroom and at-home activities to support and engage families in getting to know one another.
+For example, families are invited to come into the classroom to share their own customs and traditions.
 We encourage parents to discuss with their little ones how the customs and traditions in their own families may be similar to and different from those of their friends, neighbors, and classmates.
 These discussions can nurture confidence and compassion in the children.

-- What color of eyes do you have?
-What color of eyes do I have?
-Which of our friends or family members have the same color of eyes?
-Who has different color of eyes?
+- What color eyes do you have?
+What color eyes do I have?
+Which of our friends or family members have the same color eyes?
+Who has eyes of a different color?
 Does the color of our eyes affect the way we see?

-- Which of our friends or family members are short? tall? medium height?
+- Which of our friends or family members are short?
+Tall?

-- Isn’t it special that we all have some interests, appearances and skills that are the same and some that are different?
+- What do you like to do?
+What do other family members like to do?
+Isn’t it special that we all have some interests, appearances and skills that are the same and some that are different?

-As you ask your child questions, remind her that while everyone has different features, we all have similar feelings inside.
+As you talk with your child, remind them that while everyone has different features, interests or traditions, we all have similar feelings inside.
 Here are a few related books to enjoy with your little one:

 - “It’s Okay to Be Different” by Todd Parr

 - “Eyes, Nose, Fingers, and Toes: A First Book All About You” by Judy Hindley